AriFordsham/GHCWiki/hackathon-projects.md

  * Improve the profiler (longer stacks reported while heap profiling, for example)

  * Add type parameter to [wiki:Commentary/Compiler/HsSynType HsSyn] for the post-typechecking type to ensure it does not exist until after typechecking

+ * core lint should check the case invariants if it doesn't already

 == Library Projects ==